WeatherMagic/thor/doc/earthsystemcog_README.md

 # netCDF README
-A simple Readme file on how to get netCDF files from www.earthsystemcog.com
+A simple guide on how to get climate data netCDF files from www.earthsystemcog.com

+## Getting started
+1. Go to www.earthsystemcog.com